1716757342/CatalyticMLLM/README.md

 MAX_SAMPLES = None
 ```

-This script performs the following logic:
+The conversion script:

-- Reads the original multi-task training JSON.
+1. Reads the original multi-task training JSON.
-- Excludes `_property` tasks.
+2. Excludes `_property` tasks.
-- Extracts the complete atomic composition from the ground-truth CIF.
+3. Extracts the complete atomic composition from the ground-truth CIF.
-- If extraction from the CIF fails, attempts to parse the chemical formula from the prompt.
+4. Falls back to parsing the chemical formula from the prompt when CIF extraction fails.
-- Saves the result as `grpo_training_data.json`.
+5. Saves the converted data as `grpo_training_data.json`.

-To change the data source, modify `INPUT_FILE` in `convert_to_grpo_format.py`.
+To use a different data source, update `INPUT_FILE` in `convert_to_grpo_format.py`.

+---

 ### Stage 2: GRPO Online Training

-The GRPO stage uses `grpo_training_data.json` as the prompt data source.
-During training, the model samples multiple candidate CIFs online for each prompt, then computes within-group relative advantages according to the CIF reward function and updates the policy.
+Stage 2 uses `grpo_training_data.json` as the prompt source.
+For each prompt, the current policy generates multiple candidate CIFs online.
+The reward model scores those candidates, computes within-group relative advantages, and updates the policy.

-#### Option A: Non-LoRA GRPO
+#### Option A: Full-Parameter GRPO

 ```bash
 bash grpo_online_train.sh